 Death In Games

-Death occurs in games where the main character in a game runs out health by such means as being stabbed, shot, falling off of high places, being run over by a vehicle, set on fire, eaten, blown up, crushed, smashed, whacked, punched, dropped on, suplexed, decapitated, etc. Virtually every video game has an aspect of death in some way, although how each game handles death varies from extremely similar to radically different.
+Death occurs in games where characters out health by such means as being stabbed, shot, falling off of high places, being run over by a vehicle, set on fire, eaten, blown up, crushed, smashed, whacked, punched, dropped on, suplexed, decapitated, etc. Virtually every video game has an aspect of death in some way, although how each game handles death varies.

-Death is generally used to provide a level of difficulty for the player.
-The player is encouraged to keep their player character alive in order to progress through the game.
+Death of the Player Character is generally used to provide a negative consequence for performing or failing to perform certain actions in the game, creating a level of difficulty for the player.
+In order to progress through the game the player must keep their player character alive by successfully jumping over the spikes, avoiding the bullets, using their party's skills to defeat the boss, not running into the sentient chestnut, or whatever.
 Players are generally allowed to take some damage and carry on, but death forces them to stop.

 Penalties for Death